UpGado/upgado.github.io/_posts/2020-04-16-minesweeper.md

 ## And it works!

 Surprisingly, this method seems to work.
-The next chart says that over time, our solver gets better and better.
+The next shows that over time, our solver gets better and better.
 It also discovers new configurations of windows over time, which is the expected behaviour.

 {% include figure.html file="/imgs/minesweeper-2.svg" description="Percentage of games won increases over time" width="90%" %}